 Okay y'all, I've been so excited to share this Phyllo Chaat Cups recipe.
 "Chaat" is basically the most delicious Indian street food.
 It's also the most delicious off the street stands IN India...but we make do with living around different parts of the world.
 My FAVORITE Indian "chaat" is Pani Puri: thin and crispy fried dough puffs filled with spiced potatoes, chutneys, beans, and masala water.
 These cups remind me of Pani Puri (minus the water) but just filled in these cute little phyllo shells.

 The phyllo shells I use can be bought at almost any grocery store in the frozen aisle.
-You can use the sheets as well, but I like quick, easy, and ready to go.
-Although a little pricier than using actual puris, using phyllo shells is a great alternative since they are made of wheat flour and not deep fried.
+You can use the sheets as well, but I like quick, easy, and ready-to-go.
+Although a little pricier than using actual puris, using phyllo shells is a great alternative since they are made of wheat flour and not deep-fried.
 And plus, it's a lot of work to make the actual puris!
 So I'm going to leave it to the Indian moms or the amazing street stands of India to make them fresh for us!
-In the meantime, we will use these phyllo shells for a flavorful chaat.
+In the meantime, we will use these phyllo shells filled with a flavorful chana aloo chaat.

 Chickpeas are a great source of: